Interviewed May 2011

 The Islamic Republic of Iran is the world's only remaining theocratic state, in which political leadership is vested in religious authorities.
 The Islamic Republic was created in 1979 following a revolution against the Shah of Iran, Mohammad Reza Shah Pahlavi.
 Although many elements of Iranian society led the revolution, ultimately Ayatollah Ruhollah Khomeini and his followers gained control of the country.
 In December 1979, the country adopted an Islamic constitution providing that “all civil, criminal, financial, economic, administrative, cultural, military, political and all other statutes and regulations be in keeping with Islamic [law].”

-Following adoption of the new constitution, Khomeini became the “Supreme Leader,” the ultimate political and religious authority in the country, until his death in 1989.
-The current Supreme Leader is Ayatollah Sayyid Ali Hoseyni Khamenei.
-The Supreme Leader is selected by a body of Islamic scholars called the Assembly of Experts. -The president of Iran, who is elected by the public from a list approved by the Guardian Council, is nominally responsible for administration of the executive branch and is subject to the Supreme Leader.
+Following adoption of the new constitution, Khomeini became the “Supreme Leader,” the ultimate political and religious authority in the country.
+Ayatollah Sayyid Ali Hoseyni Khamenei has been Supreme Leader since Khomeini’s death in 1989.
+The Supreme Leader is selected by a body of Islamic scholars called the Assembly of Experts.
+The Supreme Leader is responsible for the military and security concerns of Iran and has the final say on all issues.
+The president of Iran, who is elected by the public from a list approved by the Guardian Council (a body comprised of clerics and jurists), is nominally responsible for administration of the executive branch and is subject to the authority of the Supreme Leader.

 According to Freedom House, Iran is one of the least-free countries in the world.
+In its most recent report, Iran received a score of six in both the political rights and civil liberties categories, where one represents most free and seven represents least free.
 Iran has been the subject of numerous resolutions at the United Nations condemning the country’s human rights record.
 Among other things, the government uses summary arrest and execution against its political opponents.
 The death penalty is applied even for nonviolent crimes, including adultery.
 Radio and television broadcasting are under the control of the government and provide only government-approved content.
 Women are denied equal rights in marriage and other areas.